On this page you will find some useful links to advice and support for both you and your children during any period of school closure.

 The adult leader demonstrates a simple activity, often modelled with another adult in the group.
 Some children are then invited to have a turn but only if they are comfortable to do so.
 Not every child in the group will get a turn, which then teaches important emotional regulation skills, as well as the essential skills of waiting, turn-taking and learning through modelling.

-We will upload a link to watch stage 1 and 2 on Youtube on a weekly basis.
+During any period of school closure, will upload a link to watch stage 1 and 2 on Youtube on a weekly basis.
 Then if you have the resources at home, you and your child/children can take part in stage 3 together.
 Please email any photos you take of your child taking part.

 Story massage is a programme designed to support children with Autism, but can also benefit all children in a range of different ways, including relaxation, touch tolerance, emotional regulation, increased concentration, improved readiness to learn better sleep and social connection.